Balochistan Govt Released Rs 28 Bln For 1285 Development Schemes - UrduPoint

 Balochistan Govt Released Rs 28 Bln For 1285 Development Schemes

-QUETTA, Dec 1 (UrduPoint / Pakistan Point News - 1st Dec, 2020 ) :The Balochistan government on Tuesday approved 1285 various development schemes across the province, aimed at elimination of backwardness and uplifting the living standard in the remote areas.
+The Balochistan government has approved 1285 various development schemes across the province, aimed at elimination of backwardness and uplifting the living standard in the remote areas

-The provincial finance department had authorized Rs 28 billion for the development projects in the province during the first half of the financial year 2020-21.
+QUETTA (UrduPoint / Pakistan Point News - 2nd Dec, 2020 ) :The Balochistan government has approved 1285 various development schemes across the province, aimed at elimination of backwardness and uplifting the living standard in the remote areas.

-A high level meeting was held here, Balochistan Chief Minister Jam Kamal Khan in chair reviewed the projects included in the development program for the current financial year.
+The provincial finance department had authorized Rs 28 billion for the development projects in the province during the first half of the financial year 2020-21, said an official of Balochistan government.

 The government would further approve 312 remaining schemes out of total 1597 schemes in Balochistan.
 The government had working hard to complete 1351 new schemes while a total of 499 ongoing schemes in the current fiscal year.